Director of Operations

 Director of Accreditation

 Education: 2006, BA, Sociology, University of Maine, Orono, ME; 2016, Certificate of Death Midwifery, Final Passages, Sebastopol, CA

 Professional Activities: Before coming to MEAC, Amari worked at a MEAC Member School in a number of roles, where she coordinated institutional accreditation efforts, state degree authorizations, federal compliance with Title IV programs, and oversaw institutional processes such as policy and procedures, publication of student handbooks, and coordination of disability services.
 Amari also has experience in outreach education, childrens services, behavioral health, assisted living, and end-of-life care.
 Amari was a MEAC Accreditation Coordinator prior to becoming the Director of Accreditation.
-She lives and works on a small horse-powered farm in the historical, unceded, and stolen territories of the Nez Perce, Umatilla, Cayuse, and Western Shoshone tribes (among others).
+She lives and works on a small draft-horse powered farm in the historical, unceded, and stolen territories of the Nimiipuu, Umatilla, Cayuse, and Western Shoshone peoples (among others).

 Education: Certificate in Midwifery from Florida School for Traditional Midwifery (2013), Bachelor of Science in Nursing from Chowan University, Murfreesboro, NC (2007), Licensed Midwife by Virginia Licensed Midwife of Board of Medicine, Certified Professional Midwife (NARM Certification)

 Professional Activities: Jessica worked at the Birth Cottage Midwifery in Tallahassee, FL where her responsibilities included all aspects of Midwifery including prenatal, laboring, birthing, postpartum and well woman; and newborn care and exam.
 She facilitated over 40 vaginal births under the supervision of a Licensed Midwife and counseled over 60 families on pregnancy, well-being, dietary, child birth and breast feeding.